-The subject project is an existing 52-unit general-occupancy property offering one- and two-bedroom units which operate under the Rural Development 515 (RD 515) program, though Rental Assistance (RA) is not provided to any of the subject units.
-The subject project is 100.0% occupied and maintains a two-household waiting list.
-The non-RA units offered at the subject project require tenants to pay rents between the basic and market rents under the RD 515 program, though the subject project does accept Housing Choice Vouchers within these non-RA units.
-Currently, the property has two (2) units occupied by Voucher holders.
-Based on our review of the current tenant rent roll for the subject project, it was determined that 23 of the 52 current non-RA tenants would continue to income-qualify under the LIHTC guidelines, post renovations.
-Assuming the continued acceptance of Housing Choice Vouchers, we anticipate that 25 of the 52 current tenants will continue to qualify and remain at the property post renovations.
+The subject project is an existing 118-unit age-restricted (62+) property offering oneand two-bedroom units which operate under the Rural Development 515 (RD 515) program, with Rental Assistance (RA) provided to 110 of the 119 subject units.
+The subject project is 100.0% occupied and maintains a waiting list which is currently one year in duration.
+The availability of RA allows tenants of these units to pay up to 30% of their adjusted gross income towards rent.
+The remaining non-RA units require tenants to pay rents between the basic and market rents under the RD 515 program, though the subject project does accept Housing Choice Vouchers within these non-RA units.
+Currently, the property does not have any non-RA units occupied by Voucher holders.
+Based on our review of the current tenant rent roll for the subject project, it was determined that one (1) of the eight (8) current non-RA tenants would continue to income-qualify under the LIHTC guidelines, post renovations.
+Assuming the retention of RA, we anticipate that 111 of the 118 current tenants will continue to qualify and remain at the property post renovations.
 Effectively, however, all current tenants are expected to remain at the property post renovations, as the developer has indicated that a Private Rental Assistance (PRA) subsidy will be provided to all current unassisted tenants.
 The availability of this subsidy will prevent a rent increase for all current unassisted tenants at the property.
-A current tenant rent roll for the subject project is included in Addendum E, Rent Roll.
+A current tenant rent roll for the subject project is included in Addendum E. Rent Roll.